DarkoJB/PrimeHiring/README.md

 Go to the directory of the project files in Powershell and run python primehiring.py

-If you have done everything correctly the app should run and a powershell message will display telling you the port that it's running on.
+If you have done everything correctly the app should run and a powershell message will display telling you the port that it's running on (e.g. http://127.0.0.1:5000/developers).